There may be some confusion in the world of non-lawyers regarding the kinds of incidents that can lead to a lawsuit and personal injury claim.

 Most people know that if you are in a car accident, slip and fall at a business, or are injured on someone else’s property, you probably have a claim for a personal injury lawsuit.

-These are not the only kinds of personal injury cases, however, and an experienced Atlanta personal injury lawyer can help you determine if you are able to file a personal injury lawsuit following your accident or incident.
+These are not the only kinds of personal injury cases, however, and an experienced Atlanta mass tort lawyer can help you determine if you are able to file a personal injury lawsuit following your accident or incident.

 The kinds of cases cited above, car accident, etc., all involve some element of negligence.